Carlover101/carlover101.github.io/README.md

 # carlover101.github.io
-Credit to wasimreja for the Dino Game
+Credit to chromedino.com for dino game